Personnel Today Awards 2017: Award for Managing Change

 Belmond

-Belmond is a luxury global travel company which has grown through acquisition over 40 years, but there was a lack of global cohesion across the diverse portfolio.
+Belmond is a luxury global travel company that has grown through acquisition over 40 years, but there was a lack of global cohesion across the diverse portfolio.
 In 2014, the company launched the name Belmond to build a stronger brand with more consistency, but without uniformity.
 In 2016, a new CEO announced a strategy to double in size over five years.

 Four core values of care, confidence, curiosity and community were created and specific behaviours demonstrating these were written into a set of competencies.
 The businesses have “freedom within a framework” to highlight their unique locations, cultures and experiences.